CedricChnfr/portfolio/_posts/Courses/2024-10-03-middleware-iot.markdown

    - Configured and tested the Mosquitto broker.
 2. **OneM2M Protocol**:
    - Explored the OneM2M standard for interoperability between IoT architectures.
-   - Developed applications using the ACME stack to simulate device behavior.
 3. **Node-RED**:
    - Used Node-RED for fast application prototyping.
    - Integrated MQTT and OneM2M nodes in Node-RED.